rubocop/ruby-style-guide/README.md

 ## Tools

-Here's some tools to help you automatically check Ruby code against this guide.
+Here are some tools to help you automatically check Ruby code against this guide.

 ### RuboCop